propublica/django-collaborative/README.md

 (above).
 Logging in will bring you to a configuration wizard where you will import your first Google Sheet and import its contents.

-There is one caveat right now.
-Your `django_models_from_csv/migrations` folder needs to be writable by the Django process.
-Running locally, this shouldn't be an obstacle, but for now deployment is awkward.
-We're in the process of improving the auto-created models, removing the need for migration files and will remove this warning once it's complete!
+## Deployment (not feasible, yet)

+This application relies on creating and manipulating internal Django models and database table schemas _at runtime_.
+Currently, we use the Django migrations system, requiring writing migration files followed by Python process restarts (which `runserver` handles for us).
+We're in the process of transitioning to a migrationless/rebootless method which will open a path to deployment.
+We'll remove this warning and replace it with deployment instructions once that is ready.